inzanty/telegram-linux-command-bot/README.md

-# telegram-linux-daemon-bot
+# telegram-linux-Command-bot
-Adds ability to manage your server from Telegram bot
+Allows execute command on your linux server from telegram bot
 # Installation
 Install python-dependency ```telebot```.